HeardLibrary/digital-scholarship/host/wikidata/bot.md

 Most of the bot script is taken up with the authentication process.
 Only the `writeStatement()` function is actually handling the write to Wikidata.
 Once you have convinced yourself that the bot script actually works, you will probably want to modify it to do other things.

 Bots can interact with the API through "actions".
-The action we are using here is called `wbcreateclaim` - you can see that in line 94 of the script where we specify the action within the dictionary that we pass into the requests session's .post method.  requests handles POSTing those data to the API.
+The action we are using here is called `wbcreateclaim` - you can see that action in line 94 of the script where we specify the it within the dictionary that we pass into the requests session's `.post()` method.

 To learn about all of the actions that can be carried out with the API, go to the [MediaWiki API help page](https://test.wikidata.org/w/api.php).
 You will see a long list of actions.
 The actions that are relevant to Wikidata all begin with "wb".
 If you click on `wbcreateclaim`, you will be taken to the [action's documentation page](https://test.wikidata.org/w/api.php?action=help&modules=wbcreateclaim).
 The documention page shows the parameters that need to be sent as data in the POST request.
 The example format is a bit cryptic, but by comparing what is listed on the page with the bot script, you should be able to figure out how to hack the bot script to do other actions.

 One of the highly useful features for testing is the `open in sandbox` feature that can be accessed by clicking on the link following an example.  (**Important note:** There are separate sandboxes for the test instance and the real Wikidata instance.
 Before you perform actions in the sandbox, double-check in the browser URL bar that the URL of the page you are on begins with "https://test.wikidata.org" and NOT "https://www.wikidata.org".
 If it is set to the latter, you will be editing the real wikidata - something you probably don't want to be doing.)
 The [API sandbox page for wbcreateclaim](https://test.wikidata.org/wiki/Special:ApiSandbox#action=wbcreateclaim&entity=Q42&property=P9003&snaktype=value&value=%7B%22entity-type%22:%22item%22,%22numeric-id%22:1%7D) allows you to execute the `wbcreateclaim` API action directly without using a script.
 Click on the `action=wbcreateclaim` link in the upper left of the page and edit the boxes and dropdowns to the values you want.
 Click on `Auto-fill the token` to avoid the whole authentication mess.
 When everything is set the way you want, click the `Make request` button.

 After the request has been made, the Results screen will give you two useful things.
-If you select JSON from the `Show request data as:` drop down, the `Request JSON` box will show you an example what needs to be put into the dictionary that you pass into the request session's .post method.
-Below that you will see the JSON that gets returned to the bot from the API.
-In the case of `wbcreateclaim`, the JSON doesn't tell you anything that you don't already know, but if you perform an action like wbeditentity to create a new entity, the response JSON will tell you the ID of the entity that it creates (an important thing to know!).
+If you select JSON from the `Show request data as:` drop down, the `Request JSON` box will show you an example what needs to be put into the dictionary that you pass into the request session's `.post()` method.
+Below that, you will see the JSON that gets returned to the bot from the API.
+In the case of `wbcreateclaim`, the JSON doesn't tell you anything that you don't already know, but if you perform some other actions, it may be useful.
+For example, if you use `wbeditentity` to create a new entity, the response JSON will tell you the ID of the entity that it creates (an important thing to know!).

 By playing around with the API sandbox, you should be able to figure out how to hack the basic bot script example to perform other useful actions on the Wikidata test instance.